 - 44 Model roughness used throughout the model is based on "Total Area Hydraulic Radius".
-This approach is reasonable, particularly given that in many cross-sections, substantial portions of the flow remains within steeply banked flow channels (Reference 5). - 45 Roughness utilised throughout the model is established via a combination of a global roughness value set in the \.hd11 file and lateral roughness multipliers set in the \.xns11 file.
-Effective roughness values (as Mannings 'n') used in the modelling have been summarised by SKM as per Table 3 below.
+This approach is reasonable, particularly given that in many cross-sections, substantial portions of the flow remains within steeply banked flow channels (Reference 5). - 45 Roughness utilised throughout the model is established via a combination of a global roughness value set in the .hd11 file and lateral roughness multipliers set in the .xns11 file.
+Effective roughness values (as Mannings 'n') used in the modelling have been summarised by SKM as per Table 3 below. - 46 Whilst it is likely that in some cases higher roughness values have been applied than might otherwise have been used, in order to aid model attenuation, i.e. as a solution to schematisation and cross-section issues described above, generally the values used are reasonable and comparable to those found in the standard texts such as Chow (Reference 6).
+Lower in-bank roughness values are expected in downstream estuarine areas.